edjose182/PyCourseMosh/modules-u8/notes.md

 ## 1- Creating Modules

-We have the following classes:
+We have the following function:

 ```python
 #File: app.py